ProcessosDatamob/EN_ReleaseNotesProtecaoRua/administrators-manual/release-notes/release-notes-less-than-nomeproduto-greater-than-v-1.4.0/Accessibility-On-The-Emergency-Password-Screen.md

 # Accessibility on the Emergency Password Screen

-**ID: US-BTC-458**
+**ID: US-BTC-457**

-The creation and confirmation screen for the emergency password of Proteção Rua has been designed to be accessible to users with visual impairments.
-To ensure easy navigation, all elements on the screen have clear descriptions and are identified in a way that screen readers can interpret correctly.
-The components are presented in a logical sequence, facilitating understanding.
-Additionally, if an error occurs, an audible notification is triggered immediately, ensuring that the user is informed without delays, making the experience more inclusive and user-friendly.
+Description: In the Proteção Rua portal, the Emergency Password details screen is now more user-friendly for visually impaired individuals.
+When the screen reader is active, all elements are read in a way that makes sense, each part of the screen has a clear description and is correctly identified.
+This makes it easier for those using assistive technologies to understand and interact with the screen.